henryshm/roam/README.md

-# ROAM: A Neighborhood Explorer using t-SNE
+# ROAM: A Neighborhood Explorer based on t-SNE

 Please see the LICENSE.